urvesh254/urvesh254/README.md

 ### About Me 🚀
 - 🔭 I’m currently involved in Competitive Programming.
-- 📈 Highly passionate about Data Science and Machine Learning.
+- 📈 Highly passionate to convert ideas into code 🤓.
 - 🤓 I’m looking to collaborate with JAVA and Python 🐍 projects.
 <!-- - 📝 See my [Resume](https://dhhruv.github.io/assets/Dhruv's%20Resume.pdf) to get more info. -->